🇬🇪

 • Valid passport

-• Employment contract or IE registration
+• Employment contract (6+ months) or Individual Entrepreneur registration

 • Proof of legal stay in Georgia